PROJECTS

 Project 1:

-Tumor Intrinsic and Extrinsic Functions of Lipocalin-2
+Epithelial Intrinsic and Extrinsic Functions of Lipocalin-2

 Relevant publication: Meade et al. 2019 Oncotarget

-Collaborators: Isaac Harris and Jack Bui
+Collaborators: Isaac Harris (U. Rochester), Jack Bui (UCSD) and Aaron Wright (Baylor)

 Relevant publication: Hamalian et al. 2021 Oncogene